-\section{Estimates on higher order correlations}
+\subsection{Estimates on higher order correlations}

-In this section we prove an effective equidistribution of $K$-orbits by relating it to effective equidistribution of unstable horospherical orbits established in a more general setting in \cite{bjoerklund2021equidistribution}.
+We prove in this section an effective equidistribution of $K$-orbits by relating it to effective equidistribution of unstable horospherical orbits established in a more general setting in \cite{bjoerklund2021equidistribution}.
 We recall the notations

 We also consider the corresponding horospherical subgroups

 and the Haar measures $d\mu_K$, $dt$ and $d\mu_U$ on $K$, $A$ and $U$ respectively.

 It will be important in our argument later that the error term in the effective equidistribution is explicit in terms of the $C^l$-norm, for some $l\geq 1$, of the test functions on $\mathcal{X}$.
 We introduce below the required notations.\\